Phreak87/OilMeter/README.md

 #Todo

+- Multicolor LED for sensor status and system messages
+- feedback if setting was saved.
+- Not try to send if MQTT Offline
+- auto adaptation of the correct factor value on fill-up (needs to be between 2 times full)
+- Informations about last update in the webinterface to make sure ESP is alive.
+- Burning interval with decimal places (just 100 minutes is too less - like 100.01)
+- Burn settings – calculation factor from L to kW Heating power for Homeassistant Energy Dashboard.
+- Don't save actual tank volume in burn settings (exlude all changing files in usage.json)
+  - actual tank volume in liter and percent - maybe with animated svg-picture.
+  - Full burning runtime
+  - Full consumption in liter and kWh
+  - last burn runtime
+  - last interval time
+  - daily times/consumption.
+  - last consumption in liter and kWh
+- Show system runtime and reboot cause in webinterface.
 - compress webpages and js with compressors and gzip before uploading.
 - webpages based on local bootstrap.
 - MQTT-Homeassistant optimizations and more values.
-- More details in overview page.
-  - last and daily times/consumption.
-  - interval for burning starts and burning time.
-  - auto adaptation of the correct factor value on fill-up (needs to be between 2 times full)
-  - Many, Many Bug-fixes